-The City of Thunder Bay will seek designation as a person, under Section 30 of the Ontario Energy Board Act, 1998, eligible to receive costs.
-The basis for the designation would be the representative nature of the City in the Northwest Region itself and the indicated collaboration that the City will continue to pursue with other Interested Parties representing the interests of the Northwest Region.
+The Town of Atikokan will seek designation as a person, under Section 30 of the Ontario Energy Board Act, 1998, eligible to receive costs.

-The City in combination with NOMA in particular (including the Township of Atikokan) represents the direct interest of ratepayers throughout northwestern Ontario.
+The Town of Atikokan in combination with the City of Thunder Bay and NOMA in represents the direct interest of ratepayers throughout Northwestern Ontario.
 Those ratepayers are often dependent for their livelihood on a single industrial employer in a town.
-They depend also on the robust mineral exploration programs now operating in the Northwest Region.
-The development of adequate electricity system reliability in the Northwest Region is essential for the viability of those industrial plants, for advanced mineral exploration, and certainly for the construction and operation of any mine that reaches production.
+The development of an adequate electricity system in the Northwest Region is essential for the viability of those industrial plants.

 A reliable and affordable supply of electricity is a necessity for economic wellbeing.